How to become a broadcast journalist

 - applying directly

-Most broadcast journalists enter the job after doing a degree or postgraduate qualification in broadcast journalism.
+Most broadcast journalists have either a degree in journalism or a degree in another subject followed by a postgraduate qualification in broadcast journalism.

 Some courses are accredited by the Broadcast Journalism Training Council.

 As a graduate you could apply to broadcasting companies like the BBC who offer advanced journalism trainee schemes.
 Places are limited and competition is strong.